muftring/iu-statistics/exercises/homework-02/questions.md

 ## 7. Confidence Interval for a Mean.
 In response to the GSS question in 2014 about the number of hours daily spent watching TV, the responses by the seven subjects who identified themselves as being raised Islamic were 1, 1, 1, 2, 2, 3, 6.<P>

-- *( a ) Estimate the mean, standard deviation, and standard error.*<br>
+- *( a ) Estimate the mean, standard deviation, and standard error.*

+answer

 - *( b ) Construct a 95% confidence interval for the population mean, specifying its assumptions.
-Interpret.*<br>
+Interpret.*

+answer

 ## 8. Choice of Sample Size.
 A 2011 poll in Canada indicated that 41% of Canadians favored bringing back the death penalty for convicted murderers.
 (The United States is the only Western democracy that has it.).
 A report by Amnesty International on this and related polls (www.amnesty.ca) did not report the sample size but states, “Polls of this size are considered to be accurate within 2.5 percentage points 95% of the time.”

-*If this is the case, about how large was the sample size?*<br>
+*If this is the case, about how large was the sample size?*

+answer

 ## 9. The Five Parts of a Significance Test.
 You want to know whether adults in your country think the ideal number of children is equal to 2, or higher or lower than that.
-(7.5 total points, 2.5 points for each part)
+(7.5 total points, 2.5 points for each part)<p>
 - *( a ) Define notation and state the null and alternative hypotheses for studying this.*

+answer

 - *( b ) For responses in a recent GSS to the question “What do you think is the ideal number of children to have?” software shows results:*

 Test of mu = 2.0 vs mu not = 2.0